 This often happens with a narrowcast.
 Talking to the influential experts and winning them over means others will show interest.
 It’s the equivalent of trusting a skilled waiter to pick the wine to go with your meal.

 Now, Blue Bottle is balancing a narrowcast and a broadcast.
 It still wants to appease its coffee connoisseur fans, but it needs to grow its market (especially with a $10 million investment from a venture capital firm).

 It will be interesting to watch how Blue Bottle keeps its quality and focus on a target consumer while also attempting to broaden its appeal.

 The NADA conference I spoke at this week attracted tens of thousands of attendees from around the world.

 The event itself is a perfect example of a broadcast, attracting a diverse audience of automotive dealers, vendors, service providers, and speakers.
 Sessions for the entire group were held with speakers like Jay Leno, who presumably is interesting enough for enough people to take the main stage.

 Within this broadcast event, however, there were also narrowcasts.
 Small workshops like the one I hosted attracted specific audiences (mostly nerds in my case).

-Additionally, the most value at large events, such as the NADA conference, are usually the moments in smaller groups.
-Whether talking before the session, having coffee in the hallway or meeting colleagues at a party, there are ways to marry a broad overarching messages with specific focus areas.
+Additionally, the most valuable moments at large events like NADA usually happen in smaller groups.
+Whether talking before the session, having coffee in the hallway, or meeting colleagues at a party, there are ways to marry broad, overarching messages with specific focus areas.

 We live in a broadcast society.

-As a business, a narrowcast helps find the small number of people who need the exact product or service we offer.
 Our businesses typically grow faster when we first build a small but passionate army of customers and supporters.
-Our audience can later grow towards a broadcast audience when we have served the narrowcast audience.
+Once we have served the narrowcast audience, our audience can later grow toward a broadcast audience.